Life Sciences QMS: Quality Management for Biotech, Pharma, and Research

 Life Sciences QMS Software: One Configurable Platform for Pharma, Biotech, CRO, and CDMO Quality Systems

 Life sciences is not a synonym for pharmaceutical manufacturing.
-The term covers a range of organisations with materially different regulatory obligations, operational models, and QMS requirements.
-A pharmaceutical manufacturer running commercial drug production under 21 CFR Part 211 operates a fundamentally different quality system from a biotechnology company managing Phase II clinical trial documentation under ICH E6, a contract research organisation maintaining study-specific records for multiple sponsors simultaneously, or a contract development and manufacturing organisation running separate quality programs for pharmaceutical and biologic clients under one roof.
+The term covers a range of organizations with materially different regulatory obligations, operational models, and QMS requirements.
+A pharmaceutical manufacturer running commercial drug production under 21 CFR Part 211 operates a fundamentally different quality system from a biotechnology company managing Phase II clinical trial documentation under ICH E6(R3), a contract research organization maintaining study-specific records for multiple sponsors simultaneously, or a contract development and manufacturing organization running separate quality programs for pharmaceutical and biologic clients under one roof.

-eLeaP’s life sciences QMS software is configurable across the full range of life sciences verticals.
-This page covers what each vertical requires, how the ICH quality framework governs the sector, and where eLeaP’s configurable architecture addresses requirements that sub-vertical tools cannot.
+QMS platforms purpose-built for a single life sciences sub-vertical offer depth within that vertical but force other verticals into a framework that does not match their regulatory reality — applying a manufacturing deviation template to clinical protocol deviations, or a single-client access model to a CRO managing multi-sponsor audit isolation. eLeaP’s life sciences QMS software is configurable across the full range of life sciences verticals.
+This page covers what each vertical requires, how the ICH quality framework governs the sector, where the validated system requirement applies, and how eLeaP’s configurable architecture addresses requirements that sub-vertical tools cannot.

 The Life Sciences QMS Landscape: Six Verticals, Six Sets of Requirements